cpp-tutor/learnmoderncpp-tutorial/02-variables-scopes-and-namespaces.md

 auto q;        // Error: will not compile
 ```

-Program can be (re-)written without any use of `auto`, however you will often encounter it in modern code so you need to be able to recognize and understand its meaning.
-It is especially useful where the type in question is overly verbose, such as when using types related to generic classes.
+Programs can be (re-)written without any use of `auto`, however preferring `auto` in Modern C++ is motivated primarily by correctness, performance, maintainability, and robustness, rather than just typing convenience.
+It is especially useful where the type in question is overly verbose, such as when using types related to generic classes, and also helps avoid accidental narrowing conversions or commitment to implementation-specific types.
 Notice from the example shown here the use of uniform initialization syntax with `auto`-assignment for the variable `k`; this usage can be expected to become more common.

 ## Bool and byte